paritytech/canvas/README.md

 ![ROC-to-CAN-XCM](./.images/roc-to-can-xcm.png)

 A few notes:
-- To get to where the screenshot was taken, navigate to the "Developer > Extrinsics" tab and choose `xcmPallet` as the extrinsic you want to submit.
 - If using the Polkadot JS Apps extension, set your network preferences to "Allow use on any network".
+This way your account will be usable under Rococo as well as under Canvas.
+- To get to where the screenshot was taken, navigate to the ["Developer > Extrinsics"](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Frococo-rpc.polkadot.io#/extrinsics) tab and choose `xcmPallet` as the extrinsic you want to submit.
 - Change the `AccountId32` argument to your own address.
 - When specifying the `MultiAsset` amount to send (`Fungible: Compact<u128>`), the units are in [`planks`](https://support.polkadot.network/support/solutions/articles/65000168663-how-many-planck-are-in-a-dot-).
   This means that to send 1 ROC you need to set this value to 1,000,000,000,000.
+  So in case you want to e.g. teleport 10 ROC set the value to `10000000000000`.
 - The `feeAssetItem` field is set to `0` to indicate that we want to pay fees in the Native token of the network (ROC).
+- Click "Submit Transaction" when you're ready.

+If everything worked out the teleported ROC tokens will show up under [the "Accounts" tab for Canvas](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fcanvas-rpc.parity.io#/accounts).

 Once you have ROC on Canvas you can deploy a contract as you would normally.

-(If you're unsure about that last step, our [guided tutorial](https://docs.substrate.io/tutorials/v3/ink-workshop/pt1/) will clarify that for you in no time.)
+If you're unsure about this, our [guided tutorial](https://docs.substrate.io/tutorials/v3/ink-workshop/pt1/) will clarify that for you in no time.

+As an endowment for our examples contracts 1-2 ROC tokens should do.

 ## Run it Locally